What are thyroid nodules and swellings?

 The main cause is unknown, but thyroid nodules and thyroid enlargement are more common in women than men and increase in frequency with age.

-Women often develop thyroid enlargement during pregnancy and the menopause.
+Women often develop thyroid enlargement during pregnancy.

 If you have a nodule or swelling in your neck you should see your doctor with a minimum of delay.
 Your doctor will assess the swelling and refer you to a specialist clinic if necessary.
 Most nodules and swellings are harmless, but it is always best to have them checked promptly in case they are among the few that are cancerous.